Treatment for Schizophrenia in Dubai

 This type is a chronic stage in the development of schizophrenia.
 It is the end stage of an auto-destructive brain process that happens on the neurobiological level and leads to permanent changes of the brai structure.
 On the psychological level, it’s characterized by the “negative” symptoms combined with severe intellectual and emotional impairment and progressing invalidism.

-Treatment for Schizophrenia
+Treatment for Schizophrenia in Dubai

-Anti-psychotic medication plays a crucial role in treating schizophrenia.
+Antipsychotic medication plays a crucial role in treating schizophrenia.
 By using this medication, we can suppress, and ideally even fully eradicate, the symptoms of schizophrenia.

 The prerequisite of an effective treatment is close psychiatric monitoring and the use of psychotherapy.
 Other crucial roles in the treatment of schizophrenia include the involvement of social workers, education, and family integration.
-The next step is the patient’s integration into society, for example, through a protected work environment and/or the patient’s professional education, helping him to find a suitable occupation and getting financial independence.
+The next step is the patient’s integration into society, for example, through a protected work environment and/or the patient’s professional education, helping him to find a suitable occupation and get financial independence.

 Prophylaxis includes training of the primary health care personnel, allowing the recognition of the early signs of schizophrenia.
 The other measure is providing public education to decrease stigma and discrimination against people with mental health disorders.